rizayeva/coronaClassification/README.md

 Import the images to GEE (with correct projection and 1 band).
 The rasters can be too large for GEE, but you can also apply a JPEG or LZW compression.
 For this, use OSGeo and follow the steps in **shellCode**

-Use the code in **Code1** to export the objects corresponding to the point grid locations within the image of interest.
+Use the code in **traObjExp** to export the objects corresponding to the point grid locations within the image of interest.
 To view a sample of the results for Step1 please use the following link:

 https://rizayeva.users.earthengine.app/view/step1